An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Indexation Recommendations

-• The number of pages indexed after searching “site:domain.com” should ring true when you consider your site.
-If you’re a 100 page site and have a million pages indexed then there’s something off.
-The same is true if you're a million page site with 100 pages indexed.
+• The number of pages indexed after searching “site:domain.com” should be close to the number of pages on your site.
+If you’re a 100-page site and have a million pages indexed then there’s something off.
+The same is true if you're a million-page site with 100 pages indexed.

 • Analytics is helpful here, too.
-I like to think that every page indexed by Google is there to meet a demand.
-So the number of pages indexed equaling the number of landing pages in analytics over the course of one year should be pretty close if you’re a great website.
+Ideally, the number of pages indexed should closely align with the number of landing pages recorded in analytics over a year, reflecting a well-optimized website.

 Common Mistakes with Indexation